6. Character vectors#

 ## [1] "GROSS"

-detach("package:stringx") # unload the package
+detach("package:stringx") # remove the package from the search path

 6.4.
-Other atomic vector types (*)#
+Other atomic vector types (*)

 6.4.1.
-Integer vectors (*)#
+Integer vectors (*)

 Integer scalars can be input manually by using the L suffix: